AngeliquevanRensburg/Carpentries-in-South-Africa-Retrospective-2020/Goal2.md

 Embarking on a series of calls to investigate what universities in South Africa would like to see in the membership program.
 This will go hand in hand with the new membership program.

 ### Milestones achieved:
-Gather information on Membership options as it currently stands
+:star: Gather information on Membership options as it currently stands
+:star: Design marketing material for distribution to African Organisations/Universities

 ### Ongoing milestones:
-Identify possible African Organisations/Universities to target and contact Identified organisations and inform them about the benefits of Membership at The Carpentries
+:star: Identify possible African Organisations/Universities to target and contact Identified organisations and inform them about the benefits of Membership at The Carpentries
-Membership Check-in’s
+:star: Membership Check-in’s
-Design marketing material for distribution to African Organisations/Universities
+:star: Reach out to organisations who did not take up membership